mattdistefano/accessibility-training/readme.md

 #### Other graphical content (charts, SVGs, CSS shapes)

-Images may also be included as CSS backgrounds, and CSS shapes may be used to construct basic graphics like arrows, hamburger menus, etc. In both cases, developers should ask themselves whether the visual content adds meaning that a non-sighted user would benefit from.
-For example, a hamburger menu constructed using pure CSS may be recognizable to a sighted user, but a screen reader would not understand it without additional instruction.
+Graphical content may also be included via HTML canvas elements, inline SVGs, and CSS shapes (basic graphics greated by clever composition of CSS rules -  for example, arrows or hamburger menus).
+In all cases, developers should ask themselves whether the visual content adds meaning that a non-sighted user would benefit from.
+For example, a hamburger menu constructed using pure CSS may be recognizable to a sighted user, but a user of a screen reader would not be able to identify it without additional instruction.

+TODO more details on how to handle this

 ### Keyboard operability

-Many disabled users rely exclusively on the keyboard for navigation.
+Many users with disabilities rely exclusively on the keyboard for navigation.
 Therefore, any interactions or operations that are available through a mouse or touchscreen should also be available through a keyboard.
 This has a couple implications for development:

 1. Any clickable element also needs to be focusable, so it can be reached with a keyboard
 2. Any clickable element should respond to keyboard events as well as mouse events, so it can be invoked via keyboard